pdjr-build/firmware-factory/modules/thrmod/README.md

 In operating mode this serves as a thruster identifier and in control mode this specifies the ID of the thruster to be operated.

-Multiple __THRMOD__ modules can be installed on a single NMEA bus and operation of a single thruster will require two modules (three if load-sense support is required).

 ## About the module

 ![Fig 1: module schematic](thrmod.png.svg)